noaa-onms/cinms/modals/_captions.md

 ## Figure App.C.4.10b.

-Number of confirmed reports of large whales, including humpback, gray, and blue whales entangled in fishing gear, ropes and other sources along the U.S. West Coast from 2000–19.
+Number of confirmed reports of large whales, including humpback, gray, and blue whales entangled in fishing gear, ropes and other sources along the U.S. West Coast from 2000 to 2019.
 Graph from NOAA Fisheries 2019 West Coast Whale Entanglement Summary Report.
 Last updated April 2020.

 In the legend, color represents the different species of whales and “n” represents the total number of that species confirmed entangled in the study period.
 Of the 46 confirmed whale entanglements, 30 were reported off California, 6 of which originated from southern California (Santa Barbara, Los Angeles, Orange, and San Diego counties).
 However, the location where entangled animals are observed and reported does not necessarily reflect where and when the entanglement originated.
-Figure: D. Lawson/NMFS WCRO PRD
+Figure credit: D. Lawson/NMFS WCRO PRD.

 ### Details